Ellen Hooton: Family circumstances

-Ellen Hooton was born to Mary Hooton in 1822 or 1823.
-Thirty-two old Mary was unmarried.
+Ellen Hooton was born to unmarried 32-year-old Mary Hooton in 1822 or 1823.
 In 1829 she was a Dandy loom weaver.
 Ellen's father was also a weaver.
 Under terms of an order placed on him, Mary received 1s.6d. a week for child support until Ellen was four years old.
 She then received 1s. a week until Ellen was seven and a half, at which time payments stopped.

-The 1820s decade was difficult for weavers, Mary did not work from home but in a Dandy loom shop where several of these looms were housed - this would mean she did not own her own loom, and was paid for piece-work.
-The piece work rates were reduced by 33% in 1828 and by 29% in 1829 effectively Mary's income was almost halved.
-Ellen's father was by then out of work and so couldn't assist.
-By Ellen's account she entered the factory when she wasn't quite eight - though her mother claimed she was 'close upon nine years old'.
-The Factory Act of 1819 had prevented the employment of children under nine.
-For the first six months in the factory, Ellen received no wages and so was technically being trained not employed.
+The decade of the 1820s was difficult for weavers.
+Mary did not work from home but in a Dandy loom shop where several of these looms were housed - this would mean she did not own her own loom, and was paid for piece work.
+The piece work rates were reduced by 33% in 1828 and by 29% in 1829, effectively almost halving Mary's income.
+Ellen's father was by then out of work and so could not assist.
+By Ellen's account she entered the factory when she was not quite eight - though her mother claimed she was 'close upon nine years old'.
+The Cotton Mills and Factories Act 1819 had prevented the employment of children under nine.
+For the first six months in the factory, Ellen received no wages and so was technically being trained, not employed.

-Mary's earnings in 1828 would be around 5s. a week with an extra 1s. coming from the father.
+Mary's earnings in 1828 would be around 5s. a week, with an extra 1s. coming from the father.
 This dropped to 3s. a week.
 The average spinner in Wigan paid 1s.
 6d. for rent and taxes and 1s.
 2d. for fuel, soap, and candles: this left 4d. to spend on food.
-This however did not entitle her to any support from the parish.
+This, however, did not entitle her to any support from the parish.
 As a spinner tenting half a side, Ellen would earn 10½d. which would rise to 1s.
-9d. for a full side: some girls managed 2 sides earning 3s.
+9d. for a full side: some girls managed 2 sides, earning 3s.
 6d.